apache/tomcat/modules/manager2/manager2-design.md

 enough that a lint pass (`--check` via a CI node step, optional) plus the integration tests above gives adequate coverage without a JS test harness.

+Mobile checklist (portrait 360/390/414 px and landscape 667/812/932 px, both themes): no page-level horizontal overflow; management tables render as labelled stacked cards and row actions collapse into the kebab menu (kebab opens, closes on outside tap and `Esc`, disabled actions stay disabled); high-volume tables (logs, access log, workers) scroll horizontally with the first column pinned and long values wrapping, not squeezed; tabs scroll when crowded; page-head, log and diagnostics controls go full width; modals show stacked full-width buttons; toasts appear above the bottom nav; the bottom nav keeps all nine items with labels truncated inside their slot; inputs are 16 px at ≤480 px (no iOS focus zoom); the Configuration detail scrolls into view after a tree selection; a multi-segment deep link (e.g. an application detail) reloads to the correct page (the base-element fix above).